Understanding Investment Fees: Custodian and Brokerage Costs

 It stands to reason: Custodians and brokers must be profitable, or they’d go out of business.
 If they’re not charging a commission on your trades, they’re still making money somehow.
 It’s just not where you’d expect to see it, nor can you tell how much it’s really costing you.

-Tricks of the trading trade
+Tricks of the Trading Trade

 Unfortunately, hidden costs usually mean higher costs.
 Following are a few tricks of the trading trade that often replace or augment more transparent pricing.

 Ideally, you actually invest most of the money you’ve earmarked for investing.
 But you probably also hold a little or a lot of cash in your investment accounts.
 Some custodians have been profiting handsomely by quietly sweeping this cash into their in-house, low-rate bank accounts, instead of paying you market-rate interest.
-They can then reinvest your cash in higher-rate holdings, or lend it out and earn interest on it—and keep the difference for themselves.
-Add everyone’s cash together, and the profits can pile up.

-Payment for order flow
+Payment for Order Flow

 As described above, your custodian arranges for your trades to be executed.
 In theory, they’re required to seek “best execution” for your trades.
 In practice, one common technique is to use payment for order flow to seek competitive trading bids from third parties.
 Sometimes, this can generate more competitive pricing that benefits you.
 But it also can create conflicting incentives if an entity offers your custodian more payment (for them), without also ensuring best execution (for you).